igama/docs.binaryedge.io/docs/api-v2.md

 #### /v2/query/search/stats

-Statistics of the events based on a Query.
 Statistics of recent events for the given query.
 Can be used with specific parameters and/or full-text search.

 *Parameters*